Pullback formula for vector-valued Hermitian modular forms on $\mathrm{U}_{n,n}$: Pullback Formula

-Since $f$ is a cusp form and $U_{n_2,r}$ is a unipotent radical of a proper parabolic subgroup, this integral is equal to 0. \end{proof} By this proposition, we consider only the case $r=n_2$.
+Since $f$ is a cusp form and $U_{n_2,r}$ is a unipotent radical of a proper parabolic subgroup, this integral is equal to 0. \end{proof} \begin{rem} These computations are (essentially) known.
+See, for example \cite[Satz 2]{Klingen1967Zum}. \end{rem} By this proposition, we consider only the case $r=n_2$.
 We have

-Therefore, the last integral can be decomposed into product of local factors.
+Therefore, the last integral can be decomposed into a product of local factors.